muratk5n/thirdwave/en/README.md

 ---

-Exp generated 70% of what it put in.
+Experiment generated 70% of what it put in.
 Awaiting for higher Q.

 Wikipedia: "The condition of Q = 1, when the power being released by the fusion reactions is equal to the required heating power, is